Norway's Braaten beats strong field to win Olympic men's ski slopestyle

 (CNN)Oystein Braaten's boxer shorts have never been luckier.

-The Norwegian, who always wears the same lucky underwear during ski finals, had a terrific day on the slopes, topping a strong field to take home an unexpected men's ski slopestyle gold medal.
+The Norwegian, who always wears the same lucky underwear during ski finals, topped a strong field to take home an unexpected men's ski slopestyle gold medal.

-Braaten's score of 95.00, racked up in his first final run, was enough to keep him ahead of the pack; the USA's Nick Goepper and Canada's Alex Beaulieu-Marchand won silver and bronze with best scores of 93.60 and 92.40 respectively.
+Braaten's score of 95.00, racked up in his first final run, was enough to keep him ahead of the pack.
+The USA's Nick Goepper and Canada's Alex Beaulieu-Marchand won silver and bronze with best scores of 93.60 and 92.40 respectively.

 The event was ultra-competitive from start to finish -- eight of the 12 qualifiers for the final scored more than 90 points.
 The final results saw the top five finishers all score 90 points or more.

+"First run I did what I planned to do, what I wanted to do as well as I could, and it held up against all the great runs today.
+Just being a part of a final like this was amazing," Braaten said, of his winning run.

+"The level was so high, so many of the guys I have looked up to and inspired me every day to go out and ride.
+When I first got to compete with these guys it was amazing."

-Braaten's golden effort at Phoenix Park in Pyeongchang, South Korea, is the first Olympic medal of his career; the Norwegian athlete finished 10th at the Sochi Olympics four years ago.
+Braaten's golden effort at Phoenix Park in Pyeongchang, South Korea, is the first Olympic medal of his career.
+The Norwegian athlete finished 10th at the Sochi Olympics four years ago.

 His best-ever performance before today was a first-place finish at the 2017 Winter X Games in Aspen, Colorado.
 He placed second in the same event this year.
 Braateen is the second Norwegian to win a medal in freestyle skiing, after Audun Groenvold took bronze in the men's ski cross in 2010.